keptn/keptn.github.io/content/docs/quickstart/_index.md

 hidechildren: true # this flag hides all sub-pages in the sidebar-multicard.html
 ---

+This Quick Start guide enables you to quickly access a Keptn environment locally and run some simple exercises that demonstrate Keptn functionality.
+The steps are:

-In this Quick Start guide, you can download a container (either Docker or Kubernetes) that contains a Kubernetes cluster with Keptn installed.
+* Download a container (either Docker or Kubernetes) that providea a small but complete Kubernetes cluster with Keptn installed.
-You can then run some simple exercises that demonstrate Keptn functionality.
+* Run a simple exercise that runs a Quality Gate against a multi-stage delivery operation.
+* Run another exercise that shows how the Keptn auto-remediation feature can automatically fix problems that the quality gates report.

 ## Install Keptn in a container